 Young people cannot enter the workforce and interact in the marketplace without a basic understanding of contract law.
 In the future they may sign an employment contract, take out a loan, sign a mobile phone agreement or take out insurance.
-Students will look at the elements of a contract and when a contract is binding and when is it void.
+Students will look at the basic elements of a contract that make it enforceable or void.